Our Team

 Robin joined ESAH as a Hospital Assistant in July 2022 after 30 years in the medical field/nursing.

-Robin is a proud “fur momma” to Delilah (a Shepard/Rott mix) and Leti (a Shepard/Husky mix).
-Delilah and Leti have been part of Robin’s family since their adoptions in 2015-16.
+Robin is a proud “fur momma” to Delilah (a Shepherd/Rott mix) and Otis, a rescued Maine Coon cat who joined the family in 2025.
+Delilah has been part of Robin’s family since her adoption in 2015.

 Outside of work, Robin spends most of her time with her husband, Zach, and their three children: Jade, Harper, and Cortland.
 Robin also enjoys being outdoors, especially working in her flower gardens.